MyMedicare

 • new blended funding payments to support better care in the community for people with complex, chronic disease who frequently attend hospitals.
 These arrangements will roll out progressively across the country over three years from the 2024–25 financial year

-Practices that provide services to patients who would benefit from the new MyMedicare-linked MBS longer telehealth services or provide care to people in residential aged care are encouraged to register those patients in MyMedicare as priority cohorts over the next 3 months.
+Practices that provide services to patients who would benefit from the new MyMedicare-linked MBS longer telehealth services or provide care to people in residential aged care are encouraged to register those patients in MyMedicare as priority cohorts.

 More information: